Why do you save and plant trees instead of doing something else?

 In most developed countries, the average person creates 10-20 tons of carbon dioxide each year.
 That means each year, it takes 4-8 acres of trees to offset the carbon pollution from a single person in a developed country.
 That is a total of 400 to 4,000 trees needed.

 Including all countries in the world, the current average is 5 tons of carbon dioxide produced each year per person.
 Even at this smaller number, it takes 2 acres or 300 to 1,000 trees to offset the pollution of each person on earth...each year.

 Helping to do your part by offsetting your personal pollution truly makes a difference.

-Where do you plant trees?
+Where do you plant and conserve trees?

 How can I be sure the trees won't be cut down?

 A truly-effective tree-planting operation relies on educating the local community directly, and teaching them that conserving the forest is not only beneficial for the environment and habitats--it is beneficial for them as well.

 This is because in many cases, the true cause of deforestation revolves around economic issues and poverty.
 Locals around the world illegally destroy forests as a way of survival.
 But through showing them innovative ways to plant, we can educate them on how to plant trees that will provide produce and resources for them, while conserving existing forests.

 In this way, we are able to treat the cause of deforestation and not just the symptoms.
 It also makes sure that trees being planted aren't cut down and provide a long-lasting impact on the environment.